akilit/akilit/README.md

 - 👋 Hi everyone, I’m @akilit
 - 👀 I’m interested in machine learning and AI
 - 🌱 I’m currently learning the most I can about Python.
 Specifically, libraries like NumPy, PyTorch, Scikit-learn, Matplotlib, etc. to learn more about machine learning.
 - 💞️ I’m looking to collaborate on any projects, really!
 I want to develop my skills in a of different areas.
-But my goal is to one day become a master at machine learning xD
 - 📫 Please feel free to reach my through my email, tulloch@usc.edu or akilitullochact@gmail.com

 <!---